istlab/Alitheia-Core/README.txt

 *** Build
 ***

 See documentation in the Makefile.
+The official build system is Maven;
+there is an alternative purely GNU Make-based system as well.
+The short of it is:

+	make clean build install run WITH_MAVEN=YES

+or, for the alternative GNU Make system,

+	make clean build install run

+This will leave you with an OSGi console and a running Alitheia core system.

 ***
 *** Runtime configuration